taeruh/pauli_tracker/README.md

 into the literature, e.g.,:
   - [Software Pauli Tracking for Quantum Computation](https://arxiv.org/abs/1401.5872v1)
   - [Stim: a fast stabilizer circuit simulator](https://arxiv.org/abs/2103.02202)
+  - standard quantum textbooks
   - ...

-[Conjugation rules](./docs/conjugation_rules.pdf) lists the conjugation rules for the Clifford operations provided by the library (with proofs).
+[Conjugation rules](./docs/conjugation_rules.pdf) lists the conjugation rules for the Clifford operations provided by the library (with proofs) and also contains some useful theory related to Pauli tracking.

 ## What this library does